bazelruby/rules_ruby/README.md

-# Rules Ruby Version 0.4.1
+# Rules Ruby Version 0.5.0

 This is the README for Ruby Rules for the [Bazel Build](https://bazel.build) system.

-## ATTENTION: Base Branch Change Announcement

-We recently switched from the base branch of `develop` to the base of `master`.
-Please update your local repos accordingly.

 ### Build Status